 - 1. Completion of all required curriculum with a minimum cumulative GPA of 3.00; a grade of C- or lower will not count toward meeting graduation requirements - 2.
-Satisfactory completion of the Capstone Course (NURS 6423 or NURS 6523) with a grade of C or better - 3.
+Satisfactory completion of the Capstone course and project requirements.
+This may be completed in NURS 6423 & NURS 6523 or the extension course NURS 6623. - 3.
 A minimum residency of one year and at least 24 semester hours completed at Oklahoma Wesleyan University - 4.
 All graduation requirements completed in no more than five years after the date of the first MSN course taken at Oklahoma Wesleyan University - 5.
 Approval of the OKWU Faculty - 6.
 Payment of all tuition and fees